BerkAtesalp/Similarity-Analysis-Of-C-programs-for-array-dependencies/README.md

 # Similarity Analysis Of C programs for array dependencies
- Similarity Analysis of c programs using lex and yacc
+ Similarity Analysis of C programs using lex and yacc

 The starting point of this project is comparing the codes written by the students with a reference solution provided by educator.
 The comparison process should be extended beyond